-- Using informal learning and the creative arts of music and dance as a vehicle to engage/re-engage disadvantage young people in education, training and employment;
+- Using informal learning and the creative arts as a vehicle to engage/re-engage disadvantage young people in education, training and employment;

-- Supporting disadvantaged young people in their journey from social exclusion to social inclusion;
+- Supporting young people in their journey from social exclusion to social inclusion;

-- Contributing to the CPD (continuous professional development) of educational practitioners;
+- Contributing to the CPD (continuous professional development) of educational/creative arts practitioners;

 - Valuing performing and creative arts by seeing them not just as entertainment but as a means to develop and demonstrate new skills.

-- Creative and performing art workshops to foster social inclusion and develop technical skills;
+- Creative workshops (Illustration and Dance) to foster social inclusion and develop soft and hard skills;

-- Local events to demonstrate technical skills and competences;
+- Local events to demonstrate soft and hard skills acquired;

 - Community exhibitions to celebrate young people’s achievements, share best practice and raise awareness of social inclusions’ issues;